Sunday, 30 November 2014

 CHICKEN KOFTA CURRY

-KOFTAS may have originated in the MiddleEast.
-Present day they are very popular in Turkey, Afghanistan, India, Bangladesh, Pakistan, Iran, Arab countries.
-The origin of the word KOFTE is the Persian word KUFTE meaning 'mashed'.
-In olden times, since people did not have meat grinders they minced meat to very small pieces and then mashed them in large mortars.
+KOFTAS might have originated in the MiddleEast.
+In the present day, they are popular in Turkey, Afghanistan, India, Bangladesh, Pakistan, Iran, Arabic nations.
+The origin of the word KOFTE is Persian word KUFTE meaning 'mashed'.
+In olden times, since people did not have meat grinders they minced meat to small pieces, then mashed them in large mortars[WIKI].
 Usually made of ground meat, these days vegetarian versions are also made, especially in India where there are a lot of vegetarians.
-Fish being very popular in South India and West Bengal, we also prepare fish kofta, though not a common practice.
+Fish being popular in South India and West Bengal, we also prepare fish kofta, though not a common practice.

-I love preparing kofta.
-I somehow find the entire process of making kofta very pleasureful.
+I love preparing kofta, find the entire process of making kofta pleasureful.
 Weekends are fixed for such time consuming recipes.
-I usually do it with minced chicken/mutton, raw bananas, bottle gourd , or a mixed vegetable one.
-The gravy is usually tomato based or a malaider one made with cashew paste and cream.
+I usually do it with minced chicken / mutton, raw bananas, bottle gourd, with mixed vegetables.
+The gravy is usually tomato based or one made with cashew paste, cream.
 This recipe is the most common chicken kofta balls in a rich tomato gravy.

-A Sunday lunch with kofta curry, rice and salad is so indulging.
-Actually the balls can be made on Saturday evening, deep fried.
-While some can be saved for next day's gravy, the rest can be had with salads and your favourite wine to make Saturday evenings colourful.
-I however do not fry the kofta balls.
-I cook the mixture very well, prepare balls and then pour the cooked gravy on them.
+A Sunday lunch with kofta curry, rice, salad is good enough.
+Actually the balls can be made on Saturday evening, the next can be deep fried, cooked in gravy.
+Koftas can be had with salads and your favourite wine to make Saturday evenings colourful.
 I allow them to soak in the gravy before having.

 Minced Chicken : 300gm